RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 ## Cleaning the Data

-Since the data is loaded, instead of using the function str, let’s expand my R code competency by using different functions to view the column names and the dimensions of the the data
+Since the dataset has been successfully loaded, we’ll begin by exploring its structure.
+Instead of using the basic str() function, I’ll expand my R skills by applying other functions to examine the variable names and dimensions of the dataset.

 ``` r
 #get the names of the variables